 Create.
 Implement.
 Repeat.

-- differentiated your service/product from competition
+- differentiated your service/product from the competition

 - identified your ideal client/customer

-- understand your brand’s culture
+- established an understanding of your brand’s culture

 - consistent logo use